ElliotNB/observable-slim/README.md

 | `proxy.__getParent(depth?)` | `ObservableSlim.getParent(proxy, depth)` or `proxy[ObservableSlim.symbols.PARENT](depth)` |
 | `proxy.__getPath`           | `ObservableSlim.getPath(proxy)` or `proxy[ObservableSlim.symbols.PATH]`                   |

-The helpers are preferred for readability and to avoid re‑entering traps unnecessarily.
+The helpers are preferred for readability and to avoid re-entering traps unnecessarily.